tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Rune-smithing

+Quick Action

+_Recharge 11+:_ Create and apply a [magical rune](./Consumables.md#runes) to a weapon that you are holding.
+This does not require you to be carrying a rune and does not expend a rune that you are carrying.
+Roll for the effect as normal, and remember that rune bonuses don’t stack with a magic item’s inherent bonus.

+**Quirk:** Chronic chronicler.

+---

 #### Scars

 This ‘armor’ consists of magical brands and scars that strengthen your flesh until it becomes as tough as iron.
 You gain the bonus to AC even when naked, and this armor cannot be removed.
 You may wear other armor over it, but magic bonuses to AC don’t stack – use the best one.
 The armor of scars only takes up a slot if it’s the most powerful magic armor you’re wearing.